Test ID: CALU Calcium, 24 Hour, Urine

 Test Classification

-This test has been modified from the manufacturer's instructions.
-Its performance characteristics were determined by Mayo Clinic in a manner consistent with CLIA requirements.CPT Code Information
+This test has been cleared, approved, or is exempt by the US Food and Drug Administration and is used per manufacturer's instructions.
+Performance characteristics were verified by Mayo Clinic in a manner consistent with CLIA requirements.CPT Code Information

 82340